Get to know the United Kingdom with a short history, an outline of how the government works, and all you need to know about the people there.

 The UK on the world stage

-The UK ranks highly for its level of freedom, coming in joint eighth place on the 2018 Cato Human Freedom Index, tying with Ireland.
-This broad measure takes in personal, civic, and economic freedom.
+The UK ranks highly for its level of freedom, coming in joint seventeenth place on the Cato Human Freedom Index, tying with Ireland.
+While it ranks among the top countries, it has been dropping in the rankings steadily over the past decade or so, with lower scores in rule of law, religious freedom, and women’s safety.

-Women’s rights in the UK are generally good and women are considered to be equal to men, but there are consistent issues with UK companies being found to pay women less than men, fewer women being in positions of power, and many women experience prejudice and restrictions due to taking time off work to have children.
+Women’s rights in the UK are generally good and it is illegal to discriminate on the basis of gender.
+That said, there are consistent issues with UK companies being found to pay women less than men, fewer women in positions of power, and many women experience prejudice and restrictions due to taking time off work to have children.

 In 2018, The Equality and Human Rights Commission published a report on women’s rights and gender equality, concluding that much more needs to be done to address these issues.

-Other minority groups also fair well in the UK.
-For example, LGBTQ issues have taken centre-stage in the past few years, the right to same-sex marriages came into force in 2014, and gay pride is a much-celebrated event across many UK cities.
+Other minority groups also fare well in the UK.
+For example, LGBTQ issues have taken center stage in the past few years, the right to same-sex marriages came into force in 2014, and gay pride is a much-celebrated event across many UK cities.

-You should also watch out for crimes involving fraud and computer misuse, which are estimated to be up by 6% in the past year.
+You should also watch out for crimes involving fraud and computer misuse, which are estimated to be up by 32% and 85% respectively in the past year.
 If you experience this kind of crime, contact Action Fraud UK online, or by calling 0300 123 2040.

 Police in the UK

-If you are involved in an emergency and need to contact the police, you can call 999.
+If you encounter an emergency and must contact the police, call 999.
 For situations that aren’t emergencies, but still require police assistance, you can call 101.

 Our guide on emergency phone numbers in the UK will help make sure you know what to do in case of an emergency.

-Life expectancy in the UK is 79.2-years-old for men, and 82.9 for women.
-After a long period of increases, life expectancy had stalled between 2015 and 2017.
+Life expectancy in the UK is 79 years old for men, and 82.9 for women.
+After a long period of increases, life expectancy stalled and has decreased slightly since 2018.

 Private medical treatments are also available, which are chargeable.
 Some companies offer private health insurance so that employees can access these services without having to pay, including international health insurers such as:

-For more information, see our guide on the National Health Service and health insurance in the UK.
+For more information, see our guide on the National Health Service.

 Dentistry follows the same NHS and private structure, but even if you access NHS services, there will be a fee to pay.